Home Dogs Gastroenteritis in Dogs: Diarrhoea, Vomiting and Stomach Pain in Dogs

 • Health complications (chronic kidney disease and/or cancer in older dogs)

-What are the signs and symptoms of gastroenteritis in dogs?
+What are the signs of gastroenteritis in dogs?

 Shih Tzu looking low, lying down on a white table with a folded stethoscope kept beside them.
 Gastroenteritis in dogs can make them lethargic due to the dehydration and pain.